pi3d/pi3d.github.com/sphinx/FAQ.rst

 How do I display 2D images in front of a 3D scene? (or behind, for that matter)

-  Either draw them onto a Canvas object using the 2d_flat shader or create two cameras one 3D and one 2D and assign the relevant camera to the types of objects you want to be drawn by each method.
+  create two cameras one 3D and one 2D and assign the relevant camera to the types of objects you want to be drawn by each method.
 You can move the 3D camera around the scene but leave the 2D one stationary,